 Once again, thank you to all of our investors who have supported us and placed their confidence in us.
-As we ourselves are also significant owners in the fund, we are excited to see what we believe will be a continued increase in cash returns from the investments in the RMLPX portfolio.
+As we ourselves are also significant owners in the fund, we remain optimistic about the potential for improved valuations and higher cash payouts from the investments in the RMLPX portfolio in years to come.